openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Agree to the Terms of Service
 ===============================

-You see the Terms of Use dialog for the proctoring software.
+You see the Terms of Use dialog box for the proctoring software.
 Read the terms, then if you agree to them, select **I agree**.

 .. image:: /Images/Proctoring_SS_TermsofUse.png
  :width: 600